avigna/twitter-analysis/README.md

 ## Resources
+[Twitter analysis using this repo](https://www.eluniversal.com.mx/opinion/ingrid-alvarez/diplomacia-digital-de-ministros-tweets-y-bots): newspaper column using Twitter data to analyse a particular event surrounding Mexican politics (Spanish).
+See also this [Tweet](https://twitter.com/alejandro_vigna/status/1443571108922363916) for a high-resolution plot.

 [Learn twarc](https://scholarslab.github.io/learn-twarc/): mostly for v1, but some overlap with v2.
 Hopefully a complete and robust documentation for v2 soon.

 https://twittercommunity.com/: forums of users discussing their experiences, questions, and solutions while data mining on Twitter.